International Baccalaureate

 Must complete at least one of the following Career-related Studies Pathways:

-- Product Design 1 > Honors Product Design 2 > C Innovation Studio*
+- Product Design 1 > H Product Design 2 > C Innovation Studio*

-- Computer Aided Drawing and Design 1 > Honors Computer Aided Drawing and Design 2 > C Innovation Studio*
+- Computer Aided Drawing and Design 1 > H Computer Aided Drawing and Design 2 > C Innovation Studio*

 - Robotics 1: Design, Build and Program > H Robotics 2 > C Innovation Studio*